 Some of the technical requirements B2B sellers must accommodate include:

 Can an ecommerce platform handle all of these purchasing scenarios?
 The short answer is yes.
 The long answer is — it depends on the platform and the library of integrations it provides.
-The BigCommerce platform, for example, makes it easy for hybrid businesses with both B2B and B2C customers to offer different price lists or catalogues to different customer groups.
+The BigCommerce platform, for example, makes it easy for hybrid businesses with both B2B and B2C customers to offer different price lists or catalogs to different customer groups.

 The potential gain of a strong ecommerce channel more than outweighs the challenges outlined above.
 Adopting ecommerce for distributors and wholesalers can take the business to the next level.